AJamesPhillips/monitor_actuator/BOOTSTRAPPING.md

 ### Copy Raspberry Pi OS onto SD card

-Make sure `Activate Ansible` instructions above have been followed.
+Make sure `Activate Ansible` instructions in README.md have been followed.
 Replace `</Full/path/to/disk>` with the value from `Card mount location` above and `</Full/path/to/raspbian-jessie-lite.img>` from the download section.